-The best contractors avoid those legal nightmares and go with construction site tents to mitigate weather delays.
+The best contractors avoid those legal nightmares and go with construction site tents and structures to prevent weather delays.

 A Temporary Fabric Structure (TFS) can stand up to almost anything Mother Nature throws your way this spring.

-Allsite’s construction site tents are designed to protect your site in practically any weather conditions, even high winds, torrential rains, heavy snow loads, and extreme temperatures.
+Allsite’s construction site tents are designed to protect your site in practically any weather condition, including high winds, torrential rains, heavy snow loads, and extreme temperatures.

-The rugged, aircraft grade aluminum frames used in our construction site tents hold up remarkably well to high winds.
-It has the strength to hold up like steel, but of course, its light weight allows for ease of transport and relocation.
+The rugged aircraft grade aluminum frames used in our construction site tents hold up remarkably well to high winds.
+It has a material strength similar to steel, but its light weight allows for ease of transport and relocation.

-That, combined with the high-strength architectural fabric used in Allsite’s structures, can protect your construction site from unusually high winds and rain.
-Our fabric structures are designed to meet most any local building codes for wind load requirements, too.
+Combining our aluminum frames with the high-strength architectural fabric used in Allsite’s structures means our fabric structures can protect your construction site from unusually high winds and rain.
+Our fabric structures are designed to meet most local building codes for wind load requirements.

-Rather than accepting bad-weather delays and hoping for the best when it comes to avoiding delays, smart contractors use construction site tents.
-They help save time, money, and hassle for everyone involved.
+Rather than accepting bad weather delays and hoping for the best, smart contractors use temporary construction site tents.
+They help save time, money, and energy for everyone involved.

 Do you want to know more about how Allsite’s TFS can keep your project rolling forward in practically any weather?
-Call us at 888.599.5112 or click here to request a quote.
+Call our customer service at 888.599.5112 or click here to request a quote.